MarcGueury/oci-genai-agent-ext-lab/0-intro/intro.md

 # Introduction

 ## About This Workshop
 We will extend the features of Oracle Generative AI Agent RAG.
-The sample code will allow
+The sample will allow to:
-- to search documents like Word/Excel, Images, Video, Audio or Websites (using sitemaps)
+- Search documents like Word/Excel, Images, Video, Audio or Websites (using sitemaps)
-- to build a custom user interface with:
+- Build a custom User Interface (UI) with:
     - Oracle Digital Assistant
     - APEX
     - A python library Streamlit
-- run ingestion automatically
+- Run ingestion automatically

-The installation uses Terraform.

 We’ll be able to search documents like:
 - Video and Audio files using OCI Speech